-The Texas Legislature recognized this power imbalance in a civil litigation context, so in 1985 passed the Texas Frivolous or Unreasonable Claims Act, codified as section 105 of Texas Civil Practice and Remedies Code.
-Section 105 provided that a person against whom a state agency—which section 105.001(3) defines as a state-level executive branch unit created by the constitution or statute and has statewide jurisdiction, i.e., not political subdivisions—makes a claim that is “frivolous, unreasonable, or without foundation” can recover costs and attorney fees.
+The Texas Legislature recognized this power imbalance in a civil litigation context, so in 1985 passed the Texas Frivolous or Unreasonable Claims Act, codified as Chapter 105 of the Texas Civil Practice and Remedies Code (CPRC).
+The new act authorized a party to a civil suit involving a state agency to recover attorney’s fees if the court found that the state agency’s claim was “frivolous, unreasonable, or without foundation” and the action was dismissed or judgment was awarded to the party.
+Section 105.002 defined “state agency” as a state-level executive branch unit, created by the constitution or statute, that has statewide jurisdiction (i.e., not political subdivisions).

 Many businesses fell through this civil litigation-administrative proceeding gap.
-For example, Cuvee Coffee lost tens of thousands of dollars defending itself against regulatory action taken by the Texas Alcoholic Beverage Commission, which tried to stop Cuvee from “repackaging” beer with its growler-can crimping machine.
+For example, Cuvee Coffee spent more than $40,000 defending itself against regulatory action taken by the Texas Alcoholic Beverage Commission, which tried to stop Cuvee from “repackaging” beer with its growler-can crimping machine.
 Another example is the Texas Workforce Commission’s regulatory action against SDS Petroleum Consultants about whether certain workers were employers or independent contractors.
 SDS Petroleum had to produce tens of thousands of documents over the course of 18 months and spend thousands of dollars to ensure it was compliant—all to be ultimately vindicated by the TWC.
 Despite SDS’s “victory,” it had no recourse against the TWC to collect expenses and attorney fees.
-(Watch the Senate Committee on State Affairs hearing here from 1:39:40–2:01:25 for these and other examples.)

 The Legislature first attempted to fill the civil litigation-administrative proceeding gap in 2015 with HB 3662.
 While the bill passed the House, it never got out of committee in the Senate.
-So in 2017 during the 85th Legislative Session, the Legislature tried again and passed Senate Bill 813.
-The bill modified section 105 of the Texas Civil Practice & Remedies Code to allow a party to recover expenses and attorney fees from a state agency if the agency’s regulatory action was, among other things, deemed “frivolous, unreasonable, or without foundation.”
+The legislature tried again during the next regular session in 2017 and succeeded, passing SB 813.
+The bill would have modified Chapter 105 of the CPRC by adding a cause of action for frivolous state agency regulatory actions.
+A claimant could have brought an action against a state agency to recover damages, including attorneys’ fees, if the state agency’s regulatory action was “frivolous, unreasonable, or without foundation.”